 Today, Chagall, Picasso and Mondrian are known as masters of modern art, but behind their role as artistic pioneers lay struggle—all three, from different backgrounds, were migrants.
 In spite of their success and achievement, they faced the same insurmountable obstacle: they were not French.
 Picasso, born in Spain, arrives in Paris penniless, where he flourishes as a creative genius.
 And yet he remains loyal to his Spanish roots, and often identifies with being ‘different', a sentiment he frequently explores in his work.

 The art climate changes with the First World War.
-While before the war, despite the presence of xenophobia, modern art thrives, there is a strong tendency towards tradition and classical art after the war.
+While before the war, despite the presence of xenophobia, the avant-garde thrives, there is a strong tendency towards tradition and classical art after the war with collectors and critics.
 Avant-garde artists respond to this desire, and it is during this time that Picasso creates his famous neoclassical work, and Chagall switches to the universal theme of love.
 But when Chagall is asked to illustrate the fables of La Fontaine, the press is outraged to see French national heritage depicted by a foreign Jew.
 Mondrian, on the other hand, attracted to the avant-garde before the war, stays true to his personal vision, and continues to paint abstract compositions in spite of the new trend in French taste.

 The last stop of the exhibition is the Salon, here you can share your personal story.
 As you enter the Salon, you’ll find a single-question form.
 The questions you’re asked are personal and poetic.
 You’re welcome to talk about your answers with other visitors, or put down the answer for yourself in words or maybe in a drawing.